Explore Jeju island your way with a rental car.

 Key Takeaways

-- Use KakaoMap or Naver Map for navigation.
+- Use KakaoMap or Naver Map for navigation (Google Maps has limited functionality in Korea)

 📖 Related guide: 14 Best Things To Do In Busan, South Korea (2025 Edition)

 There’s no better way to uncover Jeju’s hidden gems than by car.
 Cruise from the majestic cliffs of Seongsan Ilchulbong to the serene shores of Hyeopjae Beach, stopping wherever your heart desires.
-Whether you’re looking for top-rated car rentals like Lotte, SK, or Rainbow, or hunting for cheap deals on Klook, there’s an option for every traveller and budget.
+Whether you book with Orcar, Lotte, Jeju Angel Car, or hunt for deals on Klook, there’s an option for every traveller and budget.

-Buckle up, grab your International Driving Permit, and hit the road — Jeju’s breathtaking beauty awaits, one scenic drive at a time.
-Don’t forget to bring along your YouTrip card for the best KRW rates all day with zero fees!
+Buckle up, grab your IDP, and hit the road.
+Don’t forget to bring your YouTrip card for the best KRW rates with zero foreign transaction fees.

 Not on YouTrip yet?
 Get a free YouTrip card + S$5 YouTrip credits with code <YTBLOG5>.